-Do not administer Saxenda into a vein (intravenously) or into muscle (intramuscularly) - your doctor will show you how to safely inject yourself with Saxenda.
+Do not administer Saxenda into a vein or into muscle - your doctor will show you how to safely inject Saxenda.

 It is vital that a healthcare professional shows you how to use your Saxenda injector pen before you buy Saxenda online.

 1.)
 Remove the cap from the Saxenda pen.
-Look through the window of the Saxenda pen to ensure that the Saxenda inside is clear and colourless.
+Look through the window of the Saxenda pen to ensure that the Saxenda solution inside is clear and colourless.
 Do not use the Saxenda pen if the liquid is cloudy or if there are small particles floating around in it.

 2.)
 Take a new needle and peel away the paper tab.
 Push the needle onto the Saxenda pen and turn it until it is tight.

 3.)
-Check the flow of your saxenda pen by turning the dose selector clockwise (to the right) until you see the flow check symbol (··-).
+Check the flow of your Saxenda pen by turning the dose selector clockwise (to the right) until you see the flow check symbol (··-).
 While holding the pen upright, so that the needle is pointing to the ceiling, press and hold the button at the base of the pen.
 The dosage counter will return to 0 and a drop of Saxenda should appear at the tip of the needle.
 If no drop appears, you can repeat the flow check up to 6 times.
-If no no drop appears still, replace the needle and try the flow check again.
-If a drop still does not appear, safely discard of the pen and use a new Saxenda pen.
+If the drop does not appear, replace the needle and check the flow again.
+If a drop still does not appear after 6 attempts, safely discard of the pen and use a new Saxenda pen.

 6.)
 After administering the dosage, cover the needle with the outer needle cap to prevent yourself from injury when removing the needle.
 With the outer needle cap affixed over the needle, unscrew the needle and dispose of it in a sharps bin.
 Speak to your doctor about how to safely dispose of your needles.